stephorc/stephorc/README.md

 Hello world! 👋

 I'm Steph!
-Your friendly, neighborhood Fantasy Writer, Small Business Owner, & Marketing Coordinator! 🕸️
+Your friendly, neighborhood Fantasy Writer, Small Business Owner, & Aspiring Therapist! 🕸️

 I have a Bachelors degree in Creative Writing 📖✍️ with 3+ years of experience in Teaching 🍎 3+ years of experience in Digital Marketing 🎨 and 1+ years of experience in Ecommerce 🛒